KUNTZ' VISUAL ARTS & AP ART HISTORY

 22. Mundane

 Each student will be given a visual journal and a list of prompts.
-The prompts (to the left) are intentionally vague - what does "Inside vs. Outside LOOK like to you?
+The prompts below are intentionally vague - what does "Brilliant" LOOK like to you?
 How would you show your idea on paper?
-Perhaps you might divide a room in half, showing interior furniture on one side and exterior furniture on the other.
-Perhaps you might cut a "window" in one page (inside) and collage the next page with an outdoor scene (outside).
+What if you cut a "window" in one page and collage the next page with a brilliant sun?
+Perhaps you could recreate the Milky Way with black paint and glitter?
 There is no right or wrong, only the effort of thought you put into each prompt.